Binding Energy, Critical Radii, & Information Maintenance Tax

 | Grav | varies | rest mass |

 QCD and electromagnetic forces operate far from bankruptcy, enabling stable structures with minimal overhead.
 Gravitational systems span the entire spectrum from negligible costs in atoms to complete dedication at black hole horizons.
+These bankruptcy radii mark where accumulated curvature has consumed all available capacity—the system has exhausted integrable degrees of freedom, and maintenance cost equals total energy budget.
+At this threshold, no further organizational complexity can be sustained without catastrophic reorganization.

 Information Bankruptcy Trajectory